paladizm/Vim-Setup-Files/README.rst

     look for the +python in the stdout

-Also install jade (Makes the python autocomplete work)
+Also install jedi (Makes the python autocomplete work)

 .. code-block:: vim